onedata/onedata-documentation/doc/administering_onedata/auto_cleaning.md

 must be enabled to turn *auto-cleaning* on.
 > Disabling [file-popularity](../administering_onedata/file_popularity.md), disables *auto-cleaning*.

-The user interface allows administrator to specify **low** and **high** thresholds:
+The user interface allows administrator to specify **low** and **high** thresholds, corresponding to the amount of data stored on the local storage supporting given space:
-* The **high threshold** determines the amount of data stored on the local storage supporting given space  which when exceeded will trigger run of auto-cleaning which will try to remove redundant replicas.
+* **high threshold** - when exceeded, an auto-cleaning run will be triggered to evict redundant replicas.
-* The **low threshold** determines the amount of data which when reached will stop current run of auto-cleaning.
+* **low threshold** - when reached, the current auto-cleaning run will be stopped.

 The thresholds can be adjusted using the GUI as shown below or using REST API:
 ![](../img/admin/op_panel_auto_cleaning.png)